I never thought it would happen to me.

 It may be tempting to treat it as a “phase”… to push it under the carpet and hope that it will just go away.
 More often than not though, this is not the case.

 More likely, it is an indication that your child feels a loss of connection with you and does not have an effective way to communicate it with you.
-Rather than going away, if left on its own, these episodes will likely repeat with higher and higher frequency until your child escalates it to even worse behaviour in an attempt to grab your attention.
+Rather than going away, if left on its own, these episodes will likely repeat with higher and higher frequency until your child escalates it to even worse behavior in an attempt to grab your attention.

 Good luck to you mama.
 You’ve got this!